• Skip to primary navigation

 Pro Tips!

-• Make sure you smoked the ribs with the bone side down.
+• Make sure you smoke the ribs with the bone side down.
 If you smoke the ribs bone side up the juices pool in the concave center of the bones which blocks the smoke from penetrating.

 Easy Smoked Ribs piece